tazjin/recovery/README.md

 ## Technologies and tools

 This plan is based partially on technology and partially on physical objects as well.
-The involved components are:
+The involved components are (for N = backup factor):

 * my GPG private key
 * my SSH private key
-* (Yubikey) * backup factor
+* N Yubikeys
-* (safety deposit box) * backup factor
+* N safety deposit boxes
 * several publically accessible and mirrored git repositories with strong content encryption.
 ** this repository, existing on Github, BitBucket and possibly at other places as well.
 It should contain instructions that I could follow even if I had no recollection of creating this recovery plan
 ** a single file encrypted to my own public key